mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 ![genome example]({{ site.baseurl }}/assets/TetianaBlogFigs/GenomeExample.png){:style="width: 60%; align: center;"}

 Genome can be naively implemented as a `std::vector` data structure from the standard library.

-When the offspring is created from the parent genome, several mutations could take place:
-* **Overwrite** - the value at one or more sites is overwritten by a different value
-* **Insert** - one or  more sites are inserted into the genome
-* **Remove** - one or more sites are removed from the genome

 In this naive implementation, there mutations can be implemented using the standard library algorithms on `std::vector`, specifically: